Active shooting with ‘multiple casualties’ reported at bank in downtown Louisville

 An active shooter situation has been reported at Old National Bank in downtown Louisville, Kentucky.

-The Louiville Metro Police Department tweeted at 8.53am on Monday that “we are aware of the reported incident in the 300 block of East Main St. in Louisville.
+The Louisville Metro Police Department tweeted at 8.53am ET on Monday that “we are aware of the reported incident in the 300 block of East Main St. in Louisville.
 Once information becomes available we will advise.
 Please stay away from this area”.

 Mayor Craig Greenberg added that “there is an active police situation downtown.
 Please avoid the area around Slugger Field until further notice.
 We will provide information as soon as possible”.

+The mayor arrived at the scene before 10am ET, according to WLKY.

-At 9.27am, police added on Twitter that “we are confirming reports of an active aggressor in the 300 block of East Main.
+At 9.27am ET, police added on Twitter that “we are confirming reports of an active aggressor in the 300 block of East Main.
 Please stay out of the area.
 There are multiple casualties”.

+Six minutes later, at 9.33am ET, the Louisville FBI field office tweeted that “FBI Louisville special agents have responded to the scene of this morning’s shooting in downtown Louisville and are assisting our law enforcement partners”.

+WLKY reported that the husband of an employee at Old National Bank received a call from his spouse from inside the vault during the active shooting.

 More follows...